Automic-Community/Executing-published-Microsoft-SSIS-Packages/README.md

 ---

 <p>This Action Pack is intended to execute Microsoft SQL Server Integration Service (SSIS) Packages. <br />The SSIS Packages must be deployed in the Integration Services Catalogs<br />Please note that SSiS only excepts request from Windows users which uses Windows Authentication.
 Please make sure that the the SQL Agent accordingly configured</p>
-<p>Special thanks to Leonard Olteanu.
-This action based primarily on his input</p>

 Copyright and License
 ---